-A10.2.3.2 Mixtures
+A4.3.3.2 Mixtures

-A10.2.3.2.1 For a mixture, provide the chemical identity, identification number (within the meaning of para.
-A10.2.3.1.3) and concentration or concentration ranges of all hazardous ingredients, which are hazardous to health or the environment within the meaning of the GHS, and are present above their cut-off levels.
-Some CA's may require hazard information on all ingredients of a mixture.
-Manufacturers may choose to list all ingredients, including non-hazardous ingredients.

-A10.2.3.2.2 The concentrations of the ingredients of a mixture should be described as:

-- (a) exact percentages in descending order by mass or volume; or - (b) ranges of percentages in descending order by mass or volume if such ranges are acceptable to the appropriate competent national authority.

-A10.2.3.2.3 When using a proportion range, the health and environmental hazard effects should describe the effects of the highest concentration of each ingredient, provided that the effects of the mixture as a whole are not available.
+- A4.3.3.2.1 For a mixture, provide the chemical identity, identification number (within the meaning of A4.3.3.1.3) and concentration or concentration ranges of all hazardous ingredients, which are hazardous to health or the environment within the meaning of the GHS, and are present above their cut-off levels.
+Manufacturers or suppliers may choose to list all ingredients, including non-hazardous ingredients. - A4.3.3.2.2 The concentrations of the ingredients of a mixture should be described as: - (a) exact percentages in descending order by mass or volume; or - (b) ranges of percentages in descending order by mass or volume if such ranges are acceptable to the appropriate competent national authority. - A4.3.3.2.3 When using a proportion range, the health and environmental hazard effects should describe the effects of the highest concentration of each ingredient, provided that the effects of the mixture as a whole are not available.

-NOTE: The 'proportion range' refers to the concentration or percentage range of the ingredient in the mixture.
+NOTE: The "proportion range" refers to the concentration or percentage range of the ingredient in the mixture.

-A10.2.4 SECTION 4 - First-aid measures
+A4.3.4 SECTION 4: First-aid measures